Revised Decree Orders of the 10th Generation Council of Dai

 Concerning Governance

 I, the Regent of the Dai People, hereby reinstate the Dai Council to serve as Directors and the Office of the Regent to head administration over the Council and the general population at large, as appointed by the Dai Council, confirmed by the Dai people, coronated by the Dai Court, and decorated with the Crown of Bronze.
-The Office of the Regent and the Dai Council will be organized under a nonprofit corporation, the Dai Colony Economic Development Corporation, under the laws of Colorado and under IRS Tax Code Section 501(c)6.
+The Office of the Regent and the Dai Council will be organized under a nonprofit corporation, under IRS Tax Code Section 501(d) supervised by a 501(c)3.

 Decree Order 2: